MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/installing-pix-hololens.md

 > [!IMPORTANT]
 > If you collect timing data after taking a GPU capture, you'll be required to reboot the headset.
 This is a one-time restart of the device and is required for timing data collection.

 PIX is now ready for use!
-For an introduction how to use PIX, please refer to [PIX GPU captures](https://devblogs.microsoft.com/pix/gpu-captures/).
+For an introduction on how to use PIX, please refer to [PIX GPU captures](https://devblogs.microsoft.com/pix/gpu-captures/).

 ## See also